 I am SO excited to share what I’ve been working on over the past week.
 Remember that old window I bought?
 Well, it’s now hanging in the kids’ bathroom as a towel rack!

 The biggest bummer came when it tested positive for lead.
-Anytime you buy an older piece of painted furniture (or window), I strongly recommend checking it for lead based paint.
+Anytime you buy an older piece of painted furniture (or a window), I strongly recommend checking it for lead based paint.
 I ordered this simple lead test on Amazon.
-You basically squeeze two points on the stick and rub in on the paint you’re testing.
+You basically squeeze two points on the stick and rub it on the paint you’re testing.
 If it turns red, the paint contains lead.

 There are a couple options you have when dealing with lead-based paint: Strip it or seal it.
-After doing a lot of research, sealing it seemed like a MUCH easier option.
+After doing a lot of research, sealing it seemed like a much easier option.
 My mother-in-law was willing to help me seal it with polyurethane down on their farm.
 They had everything I needed, so I was able to complete the process for free!

 After the polyurethane had dried (a couple days), we added the faucet knobs which act as the hangers for the towels.
 So cute, right?

-To personalize the towel rack, I printed some black and white pictures of my kiddos in the bathtub when they were little, and adhered them to the window with glue dots.
-I also added a little saying to fill in the blank window panes:
+To personalize the towel rack, I printed some black and white pictures of my kiddos in the bathtub when they were little and adhered them to the window with glue dots.
+I also added a little saying to fill in the blank window panes.

 Now it’s up on the wall and ready to use!